A primer on optimal transport for causal inference with observational data

 In the $2$-Wasserstein space on the line the set of such isometries is larger than the standard isometries on $\mathbb{R}$ \citep{kloeckner2010geometric}.
-The exotic isometries in this setting are difficult to describe, so \cite{gunsilius2023distributional} focuses on linear maps, i.e. $h(t, U_{jt}) = \alpha_t+\beta_t U_{jt}$.
-The argument shows that linearity is close to necessary and that this also extends to the classic method of \cite{abadie2010synthetic}.
+The full class of $2$-Wasserstein isometries on the line is characterized in \cite{kloeckner2010geometric} and includes non-trivial maps beyond standard Euclidean isometries; \cite{gunsilius2023distributional} focuses on the tractable subclass of linear maps, i.e.\ $h(t, U_{jt}) = \alpha_t+\beta_t U_{jt}$.
+Since the maps must be isometries in the $2$-Wasserstein space and the only smooth isometries on the line are affine, linearity is effectively necessary; the only non-linear alternatives are the exotic isometries of \cite{kloeckner2010geometric}.
+This restriction extends to the classic method of \cite{abadie2010synthetic}.

-While the univariate case is the most useful in applied settings, the multivariate setting is also interesting, not least since the $2$-Wasserstein space over $\mathbb{R}^d$ is non-negatively curved \citep{kloeckner2010geometric}.
-One hence needs to replace the classic weighted average based on the linear structure from the univariate setting by a metric analogue: the barycenter \citep{agueh2011barycenters}.
+While the univariate case is the most useful in applied settings, the multivariate setting is also of interest.
+Unlike the univariate case, the $2$-Wasserstein space over $\mathbb{R}^d$ is non-negatively curved \citep{kloeckner2010geometric}, so that convex combinations of measures are no longer well-defined via simple weighted averages.
+One hence needs to replace the weighted average by a metric analogue: the barycenter \citep{agueh2011barycenters}.
 A direct approach for obtaining the optimal weights in the univariate setting would be